Last Updated on February 20, 2023 by Mike Bush

 Facebook doesn’t provide users with a mechanism to expressly decline friend invitations in an effort to foster acceptable social interactions, but they can choose to ignore them.
 If you sent an invitation and have heard nothing back after a few days, try sending a message or poking him.
 Still no response?
 I’m sorry, but they ignored you.

 How to get foreign friends on Facebook?
 Be tolerant.
-It can take some time and effort to find the proper people with similar interests and to create a community, but it will be worthwhile in the end.
-Maybe you want to get foreign friends on Facebook to ask them for money, but if you don’t do it the right way, Facebook will block your account.
+Finding the proper people with similar interests and creating a community can take some time and effort, but it will be worthwhile in the end.
+Maybe you want to get foreign friends on Facebook to ask them for money, but if you don’t do it correctly, Facebook will block your account.